The central heat trace on large compact classical groups: Highest weights, partitions and stable Casimir observables

 \begin{corollary} For all $N$ and all classical groups $G_N$, the central heat trace on $G_N$ can be rewritten as an expectation over random partitions. \begin{enumerate} \item If $G_N=\U(N)$ or $\SU(N)$, let $(\alpha,\beta,n)$ be independent random variables such that $\alpha,\beta\sim\Ufr(q_t)$ and $n\sim\Gfr(q_t)$.
 We have

 \item If $G_N=\SO(2N+1),$ $\Sp(N)$ or $\SO(2N)$, let $\mu$ be a single random partition such that $\mu\sim\Ufr(q_t)$.
 We have

 \end{enumerate} \end{corollary}

-Before we prove Theorem~\ref{thm:asympt_expansion}, which will essentially be an asymptotic expansion of the formulas from Corollary~\ref{cor:heat_trace_expectation}, we need two important lemmas: a suitable lower bound on Casimir numbers (or more precisely on certain terms involved in the expression of the Casimir numbers), and deviation inequalities for $q_t$-uniform random partitions.
+In order to perform an asymptotic expansion of the formulas from Corollary~\ref{cor:heat_trace_expectation}, which will be essentially the mechanism behind the proof of Theorem~\ref{thm:asympt_expansion}, we need two important lemmas: a suitable lower bound on Casimir numbers (or more precisely on certain terms involved in the expression of the Casimir numbers), and deviation inequalities for $q_t$-uniform random partitions.

 \begin{lemma} Let $G_N$ be a compact classical group of type $\tau\in\{A',A,B,C,D\}$.
 We have the lower bounds

 \end{lemma}